tolley/lendingpad-web-ui-engineer/README.md

-From ./lendingpad run "docker compose up --build -d".
-Once that is complete you'll be able to point your browser at localhost:8080 and see the grid.
+From ./lendingpad run "npm install; npm run dev;"

+Point your browser at localhost:8080/#/ to see the grid.
-If you don't have docker, you can use npm:

-cd lendingpad;
-npm install;
-npm run dev;